StanEffy/wolt-21/README.md

 and se the outcome.

 **!!
 ATTENTION !!** Tests are failing because of the problems with blurhash inside tests.
 Visually it is all good and i decided not to spend time on testing the actual template, especially when manually it is working perfectly fine.
-So you can simply comment out the blurhash elements and see tha evetything is greener than the Earth without humans.
+So you can simply comment out the blurhash elements and see tha everything is greener than the Earth without humans.

 # Wolt Summer 2021 Internships